 The Collection now numbers over 1,800 volumes, representing 410 languages.
 Some of the more interesting items are four scrolls of the Torah, dating from the 13th to the 19th centuries; a first edition of the King James Bible and the 1750 Challoner revision of the Douay/Rheims Bible; the 1490 edition of the Opuscula of Thomas Aquinas; the 1554 Erasmus Latin text of the New Testament; four editions of the Geneva Bible, and the 1862 facsimile edition made from the one extant copy of the Tyndale New Testament, recently purchased by the British Library.

 There are also some unusual translations other than English, such as the first edition of the New Testament in the Cherokee language and script; a lectionary in Aztec; two Gospels in two dialects of Romany; several books of the Bible and selections in the Moon type for the Blind; some 50 languages of Native Americans (several of them in the Evans syllabary); and more than 100 languages of Africa.
 Two manuscript copies of the Koran add a non-Christian dimension to the Collection.

 To illustrate the craft of fine printing contemporary with the first printed editions of the Bible, the Rev. Ramseyer also added some examples of fine printing in the form of books by Stephanus and Elzevier and a facsimile of Erasmus' "Praise of Folly" with marginal illustrations by the younger Holbein.

-A display of part of the Collection on a particular theme may be found on the fourth floor of the Library.
-Generally, there are two displays per year, one for the fall semester and one for spring.
-A computer kiosk describing the history and contents of the Collection is also available for viewing on the second floor of the Library.
+A display of part of the Collection on a particular theme is located on the fourth floor of the Kathryn A. Martin Library, along with a computer kiosk describing the history and contents of the Collection.